hunterloftis/newton/readme.md

 [simple demo](http://hunterloftis.github.io/newton/examples/simple) in action or check out [more examples](#examples).

+Newton was posted on Hacker News and has since been trending on Github.
+This is great, but Newton is still in very early development and the docs are outpacing the implementation.
+Please be patient as we get everything feature-complete.
+We're using Newton in projects too so there's a lot of momentum here!

 ## Installation

 (waiting for Bower to manually update its newton package)